How Much Traffic Is From Organic Search: (Updated for 2026)

 How Much Traffic Can You Get From the Top Positions?

-The answer to this question depends on various factors, such as the search volume of the target keyword, your website’s overall SEO health, and your current rank.
+The answer to this question depends on several factors, including the target keyword’s search volume, your website’s overall SEO health, and your current ranking.
 For example, let’s assume the following:

 • Keyword Search Volume: 10,000 searches per month.